RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 ## remove_spots

-Set to zero the GL of all the connected region with area lesser than area
+Set to zero the GL of all the connected region with area lesser than a minimum value.

 **Parameters**